Start point - (1) Wanthwaite (NY

 sign 'St John's in the Vale", and Dad went left along the

-on the long closed railway line from Penrith to Keswick, we soon
+on the long closed railway line from Penrith to Keswick, then continue for about a mile to Wanthwaite where there is limited parking according to Birkett."

 be very careful not to slip.
 We had settled in the rucksack and